Ryuichi-Student/Copilot-For-Business/README.md

 # Copilot for Business

 Welcome to Copilot for Business.
-This is a student run project at the university of Cambridge, in collaboration with Cambridge Kinematics.
+This is a student run project at the University of Cambridge, in collaboration with Cambridge Kinematics.
 This project is part of the second year project in the Computer Science Tripos.
 The project has been created by: Samuel Jie, Isaac Lam, Izzi Millar, Mmesoma Okoro, Leo Takashige and Ram Vinjamuri.

 ## Run the project